alexgheorghiu/diagramo/README.txt

-The application is released under Diagramo Free License ( http://diagramo.com/license.php )
+The application is released under Apache License, Version 2.0

 Details
 ---------